rajyavardhanbithale/Weather-App/README.md

 - LightWeight
 - Morden GUI
 - Asthetic Look
-- New Update Every Month
+- New Update Every Month (Sorry For The Delay)

 #### Linux Production/Live Release
 #### Currently In Development Stage for Windows